paulsonkoly/calc/Readme.md

 # Calc

 A simple calculator language / REPL.
-This project is merely for code practicing, not intended to be used.

 The language can be used in a REPL or instructions can be read from a file.
 The REPL outputs its answer after '>' character.